 - Improve the efficiency of your water heater.
 If your existing water heater doesn’t meet the storage water heater national standards, and you have the budget to install a new water heater, talk to a company that offers plumbing engineering services in Chicago, New York, Toronto, or whichever city is closest to where you live.

 - If you aren’t in a position to install a new solar water heater, at very least ensure that the hot water lines are properly insulated.
 Also, turn the temperature of the water heater down to “warm”.
 Share this information with your real estate broker to ensure a good ROI.

 - If the roof, loft, or walls of your house aren’t properly insulated, this can result in a mammoth amount of energy being wasted.
+Don’t hesitate to reach out to Roof Repair Plano TX for a quote today.
 A house with good insulation will definitely command a higher selling price, so seriously consider rectifying bad insulation at least in your loft if you have one.